Rajan Sawhney: Minister of Transportation

-Highway Improvements

-In May 2022, as part of the Alberta recovery plan a new interchange at Queen Elizabeth II (QEII) Highway and 65 Avenue in Leduc was announced that would support more than 470 construction jobs and improve access to key cargo hubs.
-Sawhney quoted “The QEII is the busiest stretch of highway in Alberta and a critical economic and trade corridor.
+In May 2022, as part of the Alberta recovery plan, a new interchange at Queen Elizabeth II (QEII) Highway and 65 Avenue in Leduc was announced that would support more than 470 construction jobs and improve access to key cargo hubs.
+Sawhney quoted "The QEII is the busiest stretch of highway in Alberta and a critical economic and trade corridor.
 The Edmonton International Airport is growing as a significant cargo hub.
-This project supports hundreds of jobs while providing carriers, commuters and consumers safer and more efficient access to the area.”
+This project supports hundreds of jobs while providing carriers, commuters and consumers safer and more efficient access to the area."

-In another announcement in May 2022 Minister Sawhney stated that the 72-year-old Athabasca’s Highway 813 Bridge will be replaced by a new, $70-million structure.
-She quoted that “The existing bridge is old, too narrow and has served its useful life.
-The new bridge will support economic development, improvements to safety and commuter traffic in and around Athabasca, and provide a connection for area Indigenous communities.”
+In another announcement in May 2022, Minister Sawhney stated that the 72-year-old Athabasca Highway 813 Bridge will be replaced by a new, $70-million structure.
+She quoted that "The existing bridge is old, too narrow and has served its useful life.
+The new bridge will support economic development, improvements to safety and commuter traffic in and around Athabasca, and provide a connection for area Indigenous communities."

-Sundre Wastewater Plant Project

 As Minister of Transportation, Rajan Sawhney oversaw a funding project to update a non-transportation project, the Sundre Wastewater Plant.
-Why this fell under Transportation and not Environment or Infrastructure was never explained. $7.5 million was allocated to the town of Sundre to create a pilot project to test new technology and update the outdate wastewater infrastructure of the town of Sundre.
+Why this fell under Transportation and not Environment or Infrastructure was never explained. $7.5 million was allocated to the town of Sundre to create a pilot project to test new technology and update the outdated wastewater infrastructure of the town of Sundre.
 The funding created a pilot project that would end in 2023 and created 69 construction jobs.
-Minister Sawhney was quoted as saying “Water is our most precious resource.
-Alberta’s government is pleased to support Sundre and other municipalities in their work to modernize core facilities, plan for future growth and meet the environmental standards of today and tomorrow.”
+Minister Sawhney was quoted as saying, "Water is our most precious resource.
+Alberta's government is pleased to support Sundre and other municipalities in their work to modernize core facilities, plan for future growth and meet the environmental standards of today and tomorrow."

-Highway 1 Wildlife Overpass Crossing

-In April 2022 Sawhney announced $17.5 million for the building of wildlife overpass crossing the Trans-Canada Highway in the Bow Valley area.
-Minister Sawhney stated that “This overpass will drastically reduce the chances of wildlife-vehicle collisions.
-The overpass will not only increase safety for the travelling public and wildlife, it will save thousands of dollars each year in property damage caused by collisions.”
+In April 2022, Sawhney announced $17.5 million for the building of a wildlife overpass crossing the Trans-Canada Highway in the Bow Valley area.
+Minister Sawhney stated that "This overpass will drastically reduce the chances of wildlife-vehicle collisions.
+The overpass will not only increase safety for the travelling public and wildlife, but it will also save thousands of dollars each year in property damage caused by collisions."